 Guided cooperative education experience for integrating study and experience.
-Students are contracted to maintain employment for a minimum of 240 hours over a pre-determined length of time with specified starting and ending dates (usually a 3-4 month summer season) working at an approved food service operation.
+Students are contracted to maintain employment over a pre-determined length of time with specified starting and ending dates (usually a 3-4 month summer season) working at an approved food service operation.
 Open to Culinary Arts students only.
 Prerequisites: TCI 111, TCI 114, TCI 116 and TCI 226 or permission of the instructor and consent of the hospitality division chair.
 Offered every year.